What To Do If You Find A Lump During a Breast Self-Exam?

 Your doctor may remove a tissue sample of the lump to examine it under a microscope and check for cancerous cells.
 Only 20 percent of biopsied breast tissue turns out to be cancer.

 If test results indicate that your lump isn’t cancerous, your doctor may recommend having another clinical breast exam or diagnostic mammogram in a few months to check for any changes.
-You may still need surgery to remove a benign, noncancerous lump.
+You might still need surgery to remove a benign, noncancerous lump.

 “Should the lump turn out to be cancerous, you and your doctor can work together to develop a treatment plan,” Dr. Wilde says.
 Treatment options vary depending on the stage and type of breast cancer.